ozymotv/2CT/README.md

 4.Run the program:
 ```
-# Make sure your virtual environment is activated if you're using one
+# if theres error, go back to env method
 python run.py
 ```